Saturday

 Magnetic Letters Can Be Organized And Used To Teach Reading

 File folder labels work great to label compartments.
 I use red and blue markers, because I use color coded magnetic letters.
 Any color of magnetic letters will work though.
-You should have two to four lowercase of each letter since this is the type of letters found while reading.
-I suggest having one uppercase for each letter if a child is still learning letter identification.
+Since there are 26 letters and only 24 compartments, the letters w and x and y and z are combined in the last two compartments.

-This picture shows a set of foam magnetic letters with a layer of magnet attached to the back organized in a box for easy access.
-The tub you see in this picture came with four of each lowercase letter with free shipping for only $22.99.
-Click Here
+This picture shows a set of durable foam magnetic letters with a layer of magnet firmly attached to the back.
+Wouldn't you love to have letters organized like this for easy access?

 Share/Bookmark